Diwij/ros-tutorials/README.md

     2. After setting up the workspace and all I tried up with the basic Talker and Listener nodes, Tried the turtle sim, create packages.

-    3. Commands used by now:
-            * roscore
-            * roscd
-            * rosls
-            * create_pkg
-            * rosrun

-    4. Also added the workspace to the .bashrc file but when i access the direcory for ros instead of going to the workspace I am re-directed to the location where ROS is stored (need to check this)
+    3. Also added the workspace to the .bashrc file but when i access the direcory for ros instead of going to the workspace I am re-directed to the location where ROS is stored (need to check this)

-    5. Also read a bit about dependencies when creating packages.
+    4. Also read a bit about dependencies when creating packages.

-    6. Apart from this I am doing a course of it from UDEMY by Aneas Kouba started with the communication protocols 3 types
+    5. Apart from this I am doing a course of it from UDEMY by Aneas Kouba started with the communication protocols 3 types
             * publisher-subscriber
             * client-server